xybytes/xybytes.github.io/_posts/2024-11-05-Azure-Application-Proxy-Hijacking.markdown

 ![screenshot]({{site.baseurl}}/assets/images/Azure_Application_Proxy_Hijacking/attacker_scenario.png)

-Our goal is to impersonate the connector on server01, rerouting its traffic to our server.
-This way, our server becomes the new destination for the Azure Application Proxy URL, `https://companyportal.xybytes.com/`.
-Simplifying the setup, we'll install both the connector and the internal portal on the same machine, `server01.xybytes.com`.
-Next, we'll configure an app in application proxy linking `https://companyportal.xybytes.com/` to `http://server01.xybytes.com`.
-Consequently, when users access the external URL, their requests are directed to our connector, which then fetches the webpage hosted on an IIS server on the same machine.
-The initial step involves exporting the connector certificate.
-This is crucial since, as previously explained, the connector's identity is established using this certificate.
-Due to the connector's certificate being configured as non-exportable, we utilize Mimikatz to extract and export it in a .pfx file format.
-Subsequently, we move this certificate to our attacker machine, where we have set up a test server with Rebex and deployed a connector using a second tenant.
-This setup emulates the attacker's infrastructure.
-We then configure the connector request to pass through Burp Suite using ProxyCap, importing the certificate into Burp Suite under the Client TLS certificate section.
-The target domain is set to `*.msappproxy.net`.
-Upon successful implementation, we should observe that the bootstrap request is accepted by Burp Suite and a web socket channel is established.
-Observe that even when operating from a different tenant, the connection is authenticated as the connector of server01, owing to the imported certificate.
+Our goal is to mirror the connector on server01, routing its traffic to our own server.
+By doing this, our server will become the new endpoint of the Azure Application Proxy URL, `https://companyportal.xybytes.com/`.
+To simplify the setup, we'll install both the internal portal and the connector on the same machine, `server01.xybytes.com`.
+After that, we'll set up an application in the application proxy that maps `https://companyportal.xybytes.com/` to `http://server01.xybytes.com`.
+Thus, when users go to the external URL, their requests are directed to our connector, which then gets the webpage hosted on an IIS server on the same computer.
+The initial step in doing all this is to export the connector certificate.
+This step is necessary, for as mentioned earlier, the identity of the connector is established by the same certificate.
+As the connector certificate is made non-exportable, we resort to using Mimikatz to extract it and export it in.pfx format.
+Once we extract it, we copy this certificate on our attacker machine, where we have established a test server with Rebex and installed a connector using another tenant.
+This perfectly replicates the attacker infrastructure.
+We move ahead to set up the connector request to go through Burp Suite with the help of ProxyCap so that we can install the certificate in Burp Suite in the Client TLS certificate section.
+The target domain is `*.msappproxy.net`.
+If we implement successfully, we should be able to see the bootstrap request being accepted by Burp Suite, thereby establishing a web socket channel.
+Observe that even when executed from a different tenant, the connection is authenticated since the connector of server01, thanks to the imported certificate,.

 ![screenshot]({{site.baseurl}}/assets/images/Azure_Application_Proxy_Hijacking/bootstrap_impersonate.png)